retifrav/rclone-rc-web-gui/docker/README.md

 $ mkdir -p /path/to/dckr/{data,config,settings}
 ```

-The container accesses those folders as user `rclone` with UID `1000`, so they have to be owned by that UID:
+The container works with those folders as user `rclone` with UID `1000`, so they have to be owned by that UID:

 ``` sh
 $ chown -R 1000:1000 /path/to/dckr/{data,config,settings}